Klaudia65/UrbanAnalisisProject/README.md

 ### Verification of Existing Outliers

-We used two methods to verify the presence of outliers in our dataset:
+Two methods were used to verify the presence of outliers in our dataset:

 1. **IQR Calculations**